 We have ascended the ranks of oral surgery by paying attention to the needs and wants of patients old and new.
 A chief concern of our clientele is the length of time that procedure takes.
 After all, few people want to sit in a dentist's chair any longer than necessary.

 With us overseeing the gum grafting procedure, you will never have to wait a long time before you can leave our facilities.
 We will make sure that your gum graft only takes as long as necessary.
-Our computer-guided approach to oral surgery lets us shorten the planning period while also increasing our surgical accuracy.
-We are able to fulfill the promises of shorter surgeries and greater patient comfort.
+We are able to fulfill the promises of shorter surgeries and greater patient comfort by our experience, efficiency, and the use of light IV sedation.

 Gum grafting surgery takes approximately one hour for 1-3 teeth.
 After we have completed the grafting procedure and inspected the graft site carefully, we will send the patient home with all the information needed to properly care for their gums in the post-operative stages.
 The patient must be on a soft food diet for 6 weeks afterwards.
 After this time the gums are functionally the same as pre-surgery.
 Full recovery takes about one year and tissues can continue to grow throughout the first year.